JoseJX/analogue-pocket-patches/README.md

 It has been updated to fix [bug #3](https://github.com/JoseJX/analogue-pocket-patches/issues/3).

+This patch has been updated to fix a potential crash bug.
+(2022/01/29)

 ROM MD5: `8a00f627b8902c92327435901c249e19`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/MegaMan4.ips).